 Currently, automatic blocking is not recommended because it can completely isolate a server.
 If you decide to deploy automatic blocking, it is recommended that traffic be differentiated on multiple IDS sensors so that an alarm on one sensor can be associated with a specific virtual firewall or a Layer 3 interface on the MSFC.
-Among the relevant bugs affecting the blocking implementation are CSCeg23862 and CSCed52932.
+Among the relevant bugs that used to affect the blocking implementation is CSCed52932, fixed in the IDS code 5.1.